Weighted Sum-Rate Maximization for Rate-Splitting Multiple Access Based Multi-antenna Broadcast Channel with Confidential Messages: Numerical Results

 \subsection{Simulation results for random channels}

-In this subsection, we investigate the WSR performance of secure RS and MULP schemes under random channels for both 2-user case and 3-user case.
+In this subsection, we investigate the WSR and WESR performance of the secure RS and MULP schemes under random channels for imperfect CSIT cases.
 Each element of the user channel follows the independent and identical zero-mean complex Gaussian distribution with unit variance, i.e., $\mathcal{CN}(0, 1)$.
-The CSIT quality factor $\gamma_{\rm e}=1$.
-All results are simulated and averaged over 100 random channel realizations.
+For random channels, 100 i.i.d. channel realizations are generated and the ones which are feasible for a specific range of $R_{\rm s}^{\rm th}$ are kept in each simulation setting.